Fort Bend County Jail

 • Visits will be thirty (25) minutes in length.

-• Use of cell phones and cameras are prohibited during a visit.
+• The use of cell phones and cameras is prohibited during a visit.

 • Sexual acts and nudity of any kind are prohibited during a visit.

-• Use of language which constitutes a security concern for the Jail Facility is prohibited during a visit.
+• Use of language that constitutes a security concern for the Jail Facility is prohibited during a visit.

 • Illegal drugs and drug-related signs, symbols, photos, videos, etc. are prohibited during a visit.